PostgREST/postgrest-docs/docs/examples/users.md

 $$;
 ```

 This function does not send any emails.
-It sends a postgres
+It sends a PostgreSQL
 [NOTIFY](http://www.postgresql.org/docs/current/static/sql-notify.html)
 command.
 External programs such as a mailer listen for this event
 and do the work.
 The most robust way to process these signals is